atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Iir
 LORD W O U K N.
 In C O N T j N U a T ION.
 I took up drawing when he came in.
 How Swiftly the moments flew I — — Two whole hours pasted unperceived away, in thg moil delightful conyerfati on.'. — I might have, perhaps, sat talking with him till now, had not Dawson appeared, and asked me if I chose to dress before dinner— — blushed, and looked at my watch..
 My lord frowned, and she instantly disappeared.
-I rosc however « he caught my handj “You must not leave me, ” cried he, “beauty, like your’s, wants no addition, ”
+I rosc however « he caught my handj "You must not leave me, " cried he, "beauty, like your’s, wants no addition, "
-“No flattery, my lord, ” said I — in a little confusion.
+"No flattery, my lord, " said I — in a little confusion.
-“I .cannot flatter you, my lady j but if truth offends your modesty, my tongue shall be Silent— — my eyes will Speak, and my heart’s language will be responsiyp to theirs.” — putting my hand to it. --
+"I .cannot flatter you, my lady j but if truth offends your modesty, my tongue shall be Silent— — my eyes will Speak, and my heart’s language will be responsiyp to theirs." — putting my hand to it. --
 I Struggled to draw it back, telling him, at the Same time, that I mnft wish him a good morning.
-“Will nothing that I can Say, ” replied he, with a look inexpresflbly engaging, “prevail on you to give me leave to Stay Jand dine with you to day ^ or will you not, at least permit me to return hither immediately, after I have taken my Solitary meal?”
+"Will nothing that I can Say, " replied he, with a look inexpresflbly engaging, "prevail on you to give me leave to Stay Jand dine with you to day ^ or will you not, at least permit me to return hither immediately, after I have taken my Solitary meal?"
 Shall I tell you, my dear, that I knew not what answer to make to his request— — his voice, and his attitude were So tenderly Supplicating that I — hesitated — Recolleding, at last, that he might perhaps, be on the point of afldng the question, the fo long delayed — the folongexpedled queftipn by you and your friends, I opened my mouth — I consented to his entreaty, and instantly closed it again, fearful of having been guilty of an indiscretion, He
-He Saw my embarrastment and gently clapping his hand upon my mouth -- -- -- -- -- -- -• “Hold, ” cried
+He Saw my embarrastment and gently clapping his hand upon my mouth -- -- -- -- -- -- -• "Hold, " cried
-he, with an enchanting Smile, “you Shall Say nothing to me that you do not thoroughly approve of. — Be Silent; though nobody ever Spoke So well — ■ and susser me to be Ihund here when you return from m your dresiing room.”
+he, with an enchanting Smile, "you Shall Say nothing to me that you do not thoroughly approve of. — Be Silent; though nobody ever Spoke So well — ■ and susser me to be Ihund here when you return from m your dresiing room."
 I did as he desired; I hurried from him; but I did not, you may imagine, Stay long at my toilette j though I thought Dawson most intolerably tedious, and uncommonly awkward about me. -- -- -- -- -- She actually Seemed to be in as great an agitation of Spirits ai, myself, was j -- -- -- posiibly, however, my own emotions made me believe foto apologise for them.
 -- -- -1 wished to look to the utmost advantage -- -- -- --
-yet I certainly did not allow myfeif time to put on my things in an advantageous manner. — By good luck however, they did as well as ifi.had more Studied the arrangement of them — ^ — The flattering Woburn flew to meet me at my return to the drawing-room — — “Before you left me, ” said he, “I thought you could not by any art wdiatever, make an alteration in ycur dress for the better; but you certainly appear to me, at this moment, with new attradfions.”
+yet I certainly did not allow myfeif time to put on my things in an advantageous manner. — By good luck however, they did as well as ifi.had more Studied the arrangement of them — ^ — The flattering Woburn flew to meet me at my return to the drawing-room — — "Before you left me, " said he, "I thought you could not by any art wdiatever, make an alteration in ycur dress for the better; but you certainly appear to me, at this moment, with new attradfions."
 I Smiled, like a Simpleton, as if I was pleased;; told him, that Sewer compliments, and more conversation, would be agreeable to me.
-“I Stand corrected, lady Charlotte” Said he, “It is but just that I Slrould exert all my powers to entertain you in return, for the exquisite falisfac tion you have given me today.”
+"I Stand corrected, lady Charlotte" Said he, "It is but just that I Slrould exert all my powers to entertain you in return, for the exquisite falisfac tion you have given me today."
 We sat down to dinner. -- -- -- -1 was far from being
 at ease; I, therefore, did the honours of my table rather awkwardly.
 He perceived my confusion, and asiisted me, with a gallantry fo refined, fo highly pleasing, that I was almost brought by it into humour with myself. -- -- -- One part of his carriage